Travelling in Vietnam During Tet

 Take photos on the Empty Streets

 On the first day of Tết the bustling streets of Hanoi turn into a ghost town.
 Get out of your hotel around 6am and take a quick walk around and instead of a living city jostling to start the day you’ll be greeted with empty streets, golden light and the best time of the year to take photos.

 What to do in Hoi An during Tết

 Just before midnight on the eve of Tết, fireworks will be launched over the river running through Hoi An’s Old Town.
 You can get an awesome view from the river front either side of the main bridge in the Old Town but if you want to make it extra special try booking a balcony in one of the restaurants lining the river.
 You may have to book well in advance to avoid disappointment.
 The fireworks are extremely busy so please remember to keep all of your valuables safe and leave your bags at home.
 Large crowds are a magnet for pickpockets anywhere in the world and tourists have been known to be targeted in Hoi An during the fireworks.

 Go see the temples

 Tết is a very religious time of the year for Vietnamese people.
 Many of them take the time to visit famous temples and pray for luck.
 It’s well worth visiting temples to see people praying to the gods.
-Remember though these are holy sites.
-Make sure your legs and shoulders are covered.
-Don’t take pictures of people without their permission.
+Remember though, these are holy sites, so make sure your legs and shoulders are covered and don’t take pictures of people without their permission.
 Be quiet, humble and respectful.
 Don’t leave any rubbish behind and be prepared for some serious crowds.